teemu-u/contact-center-hack/Challenge4/README.md

 2. Click on the Extensions icon on the left sidebar.
 3. Search for `Azure Web App Service` and click on `Install`.

-## Guide: Setup local environment
+## Guide: Setup environment
 1. Clone the repository to your local machine.
+In Codespaces, this step is not necessary.
 2. Navigate to the chosen location and locate the `Challenge4` folder.
 3. Open this folder in Visual Studio Code.
+In Codespaces, by default the root will be chosen, you need to use the "File>Open Folder..." menu to open the `Challenge4` folder.
 ![vs1](./images/vs1.png)
 4. Open a new terminal in Visual Studio Code.
 (You can use the top bar of Visual Studio, in the `Terminal` tab).
 5. Create the virtual environment by running the following command:
     - Windows
         - `python -m virtualenv venv`
-    - Linux / Mac
+    - Linux / Mac / Codespaces
         - `virtualenv -p python3 venv`
 6. Activate the virtual environment by running the following command:
     - Windows
         - `.\venv\Scripts\activate.ps1`
-    - Linux / Mac
+    - Linux / Mac / Codespaces
         - `source ./venv/bin/activate`
 7. Install the necessary packages to run the application:
-    - Windows / Mac / Linux
+    - Windows / Mac / Linux / Codespaces
         - `pip install -r requirements.txt`
 8. You can close the terminal.
 9. Navigate to the `Challenge4` folder.